gradhakr/datascience_cookiecutter/README.md

 └── src
 ```

-**Note:** The .gitignore provided within the template is empty.
+>_**Note:**_ The .gitignore provided within the template is empty (by design).
 You will need to populate it according to your use case.
 A default github python .gitignore (as of 24th Feb 2022) is provided in the parent folder of this repo.
-{: .note}